 Expats should start looking for property in Nairobi using online portals as this will help in familiarising them with the different neighbourhoods, types of accommodation and price ranges available.
 Property24, BuyRentKenya and PigiaMe are useful online search portals, as are estate agency websites.
 Expat and accommodation pages on social media platforms have also proved helpful when finding property both from abroad and within Kenya.

 Locally, property listings in newspapers are another good source, as are noticeboards in upmarket malls.

 Renting accommodation in Nairobi

-Leases are typically a year long, with a deposit of one to three months' of rent required.
-Utilities are not usually included in the rental price, and are an extra expense for the tenant.
+Utilities, including electricity, water and internet, are not usually included in the rental price and are an extra expense for the tenant.

-Additionally, security costs will need to be considered.
-In complexes or apartment buildings, security costs may be bundled in with the rental cost or may be shared between residents.
+Additionally, security costs will need to be considered as home safety is a concern in Nairobi.
+In complexes or apartment buildings, security costs may be bundled with the rental cost or may be shared between residents.
 If living in a standalone house, expats will need to make their own security arrangements – 24-hour guard services, which many local security companies offer, are highly recommended.
 Again, this is an extra cost that expats will need to budget for.

 ►Not sure what neighbourhood to live in?
 Have a look at our recommended areas and suburbs in Nairobi

 "The expat housing in Nairobi is excellent.
 We live in a quiet leafy suburb.
 Most expats have large four to five bedroom houses and a garden.
 They often have access to a pool, either at their homes or within a housing compound."
 Read how Nadine rates the standard of housing in Nairobi to this expat interview.